The success story of Amazon is just another testament to the reality of the American Dream.

 For instance, you might want to expand your inventory with the item that is recurring in transit and processing orders.

-For Better Customer Dealing
+4. Improved Customer Dealing

 Keep in mind that not all customers would bother to track their orders.
 Many of them call the vendor when they don’t receive their order in time.